 Tag characters were intended to support a general scheme for the internal tagging of text streams in the absence of other mechanisms, such as markup languages.
-These characters are deprecated, and their use is strongly discouraged.
+The use of tag characters for language tagging is deprecated.

 23.1 Control Codes